The Art of Nursing

-Hi, my name is Stacey, and I am a Registered Mental Health & Adult Nurse, Mother, Nanny, and avid football fan!
-I currently live in the Shropshire Countryside with my husband and youngest son, but I also have two older children who fled the nest a long time ago!
+My name is Stacey, and I am a Registered Mental Health & Adult Nurse, Mother, Nanny, and avid football fan!

 Throughout my time at school the idea of becoming a nurse had never crossed my mind, I always wanted to be a Policewoman, but when I left school in 1994, my path took a completely different direction, and I went into Dental Nursing.